quipucords/quipucords/docs/source/man.rst

 Examples
 --------

-:Creating a new authentication profile with a keyfile: ``qpc auth add --name=new-creds --username=qpc-user --sshkeyfile=/etc/ssh/ssh_host_rsa_key``
+:Creating a new credential with a keyfile: ``qpc cred add --name=new-creds --username=qpc-user --sshkeyfile=/etc/ssh/ssh_host_rsa_key``
-:Creating a new authentication profile with a password: ``qpc auth add --name=other-creds --username=qpc-user-pass --password``
+:Creating a new credential with a password: ``qpc cred add --name=other-creds --username=qpc-user-pass --password``
-:Creating a new source: ``qpc source add --name=new-source --hosts 1.192.0.19 --auth new-creds``
+:Creating a new source: ``qpc source add --name=new-source --hosts 1.192.0.19 --cred new-creds``
-:Editing a source: ``qpc source edit --name=new-source --hosts 1.192.0.[0:255] --auth new-creds other-creds``
+:Editing a source: ``qpc source edit --name=new-source --hosts 1.192.0.[0:255] --cred new-creds other-creds``
 :Running a scan with a source: ``qpc scan --source=new-source``

 Security Considerations
 -----------------------

-The authentication profile credentials that are used to access servers are stored with the source in an AES-256 encrypted value within a database.
+The credential credentials that are used to access servers are stored with the source in an AES-256 encrypted value within a database.
 A vault password is used to encrpyt/decrypt values.
 The vault password and decrypted values are in the system memory, and could theoretically be written to disk if memory swapping is enabled.

 Authors
 -------